gitsobek/infinity/README.md

 ## Plans for the future

- - Use docker-compose,
- - Add possibility to play YouTube songs and add them to a queue.
+ - Add possibility to play YouTube songs and add them to a queue